 Datadog (DDOG) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the data analytics and cloud monitoring company had gained 8.42% over the past month.
-This has lagged the Computer and Technology sector's gain of 8.52% and outpaced the S&P 500's gain of 5.26% in that time.
+Prior to today's trading, shares of the data analytics and cloud monitoring company had gained 3.52% over the past month.
+This has lagged the Computer and Technology sector's gain of 7.91% and the S&P 500's gain of 5.15% in that time.

-Investors will be hoping for strength from DDOG as it approaches its next earnings release.
+DDOG will be looking to display strength as it nears its next earnings release, which is expected to be August 6, 2020.

-DDOG's full-year Zacks Consensus Estimates are calling for earnings of $0.03 per share and revenue of $562.30 million.
-These results would represent year-over-year changes of +400% and +55%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.05 per share and revenue of $562.30 million, which would represent changes of +600% and +55%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for DDOG.
+Any recent changes to analyst estimates for DDOG should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-DDOG is holding a Zacks Rank of #3 (Hold) right now.
+DDOG is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that DDOG has a Forward P/E ratio of 2633.78 right now.
-For comparison, its industry has an average Forward P/E of 65.81, which means DDOG is trading at a premium to the group.
+Digging into valuation, DDOG currently has a Forward P/E ratio of 1939.79.
+For comparison, its industry has an average Forward P/E of 78.11, which means DDOG is trading at a premium to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.